mrocklin/mrocklin.github.io/_sources/startups/think.md.txt

 Said differently, you're suffering imposter syndrome.
 That's appropriate.
 You are under-qualified and you don't know how to do your job.
 However, neither does anyone else!
 Your job is new!
-No one has ever done what you're tasked with in the environment that you find yourself today.
+No one has ever done what you're tasked with in your current environment.
 You might as well do the best you can, knowing that no else is likely to do a better job.

-Knowing that other people are wrong can remove paralysis and free you to think clearly.
+Knowing that others are wrong can remove paralysis and free you to think more clearly.

 ## Observe, Think, Change